rodrigoaadias/UnoGameProjectCpp/README.md

 EntityPtr also knows when the Entity is out of scope and automatically deletes it from memory.
 It has the same functionality as `shared_ptr` that deletes an object from memory when out of scope.

-With this in mind, you can safely uses `EntityPtr` across your code and be sure that it will be destroyed at least at the end of the game execution.
+With this in mind, you can safely use `EntityPtr` across your code and be sure that it will be destroyed at least at the end of the game execution.

 ## Uno Architecture
 In this project, all classes are derived from `Entity` and they have the lifecycle handled by the Core library.